linuxsimba/netshow-core/docs/source/index.rst

   print(iface.lldp)
   >> [something]

-Use OS specific interface.
+Using an OS specific interface.
 No OS discovery

 ::